 - You should always keep the medication in its original packaging and dispensing label intact.

-- The controlled substances require additional permits.
+- Controlled substances require additional permits.

 - Medications that belong to the Schedule IV and Schedule VIII categories under the Poisons Standard must possess a valid prescription from an Australian-registered doctor.